Impact of astrophysical effects on the dark matter mass constraint with 21cm intensity mapping: Simulations and Initial Conditions

 This paper considers two types of dark matter: cold dark matter (CDM) and non-cold dark matter (NCDM).
 CDM is a heavy particle that was non-relativistic at the time of freeze-out, resulting in a negligible velocity dispersion.
 In contrast, NCDM is a lighter particle with a significant velocity dispersion.

 Dark matter's velocity dispersion impedes the growth of structure, particularly on small scales.
-The velocity dispersion is inversely proportional to the mass of the dark matter particle, $m_{\rm DM}$.
-Consequently, the damping scale of the matter power spectrum resulting from this velocity dispersion is also $\propto 1 / m_{\rm DM}$ \cite{Boyanovsky2011} (See Fig. \ref{fig:ini_powspec}).

-We calculate the matter power spectra for both the CDM and NCDM models with different particle masses using the Cosmic Linear Anisotropy Solving System (\texttt{CLASS}) \cite{Lesgourgues2011a}.
-Our NCDM model considers the sterile neutrino, a fundamental particle added to the standard model and distinct from active neutrinos (electron, mu, and tau neutrinos). \texttt{CLASS} uses the energy distribution function of dark matter based on the widely studied sterile neutrino model \cite{Dodelson1994} and calculates the time evolution of density perturbations, fluid-velocity divergence, and shear stress in the phase space using the fluid approximation \cite{Lesgourgues2011b} (see Section\,3 in \cite{Lesgourgues2011b}).
+The velocity dispersion is inversely proportional to the dark matter particle's mass, $m_{\rm DM}$.
+Consequently, the damping scale of the matter power spectrum resulting from this velocity dispersion is also $\propto 1 / m_{\rm DM}$ \citep{Boyanovsky2011}.
+Fig.~\ref{fig:ini_powspec} shows the linear 2D matter power spectrum at $z=3$, where the matter distribution is projected on a 2D plane over a thickness of 50\,$h^{-1}\,\mathrm{Mpc}$ along the line of sight.
+We can see the suppression of the amplitude of the power spectrum by the free streaming of NCDM.
+We calculate the matter power spectra for both the CDM and NCDM models with different particle masses using the Cosmic Linear Anisotropy Solving System (\texttt{CLASS}) \citep{Lesgourgues2011a}.
+Our NCDM model considers the sterile neutrino, a fundamental particle added to the standard model and distinct from active neutrinos (electron, mu, and tau neutrinos). \texttt{CLASS} uses the energy distribution function of dark matter based on the widely studied sterile neutrino model \citep{Dodelson1994} and calculates the time evolution of density perturbations, fluid-velocity divergence, and shear stress in the phase space using the fluid approximation \citep[Sec 3 of ][]{Lesgourgues2011b}.

-In this work, in addition to the CDM model, we consider the NCDM model with particle masses $m_{\rm DM}$ uniformly sampled in logarithmic scale from $10^{3}$ to $10^{5}$ eV.
-We do not consider the case of $10^5$ eV as it is indistinguishable from the CDM model using any of the methods described in this paper.
+In this work, in addition to the CDM model, we consider the NCDM model with particle masses $m_{\rm DM}$ uniformly sampled in logarithmic scale from $1$ to $100$ keV.
+We do not consider the case of $100$ keV as it is indistinguishable from the CDM model using any of the methods described in this paper.